 You’ve reached the résumé styles page of The Résumé Center operated by Jerry Bills, Ph.D., MBA, CPRW (Certified Professional Résumé Writer) and the world’s premier résumé/CV writer recognized as the “Résumé Wonk.”
 Dr. Jerry also holds the professional designation of CPCC (Certified Professional Career Coach).

-This website is the only firm in the world dedicated to writing professional résumés and cover letters that is operated by a professional writer with a doctorate degree in “business ethics” (not an oxymoron).
+This website is the only firm in the world dedicated to writing professional résumés and cover letters operated by a professional writer with a doctorate degree in “business ethics” (no, business ethics is not an oxymoron).

 The firm, with nearly three decades of experience and over 34,000 résumés written [a 99.9996% satisfaction rating] has been recognized internationally as having the “best resume writer” and Dr. Jerry has won many awards, including “best resumes,” “best functional resumes,” “best certified professional resume writers,” “best resume tips providers,” and “best executive resume writers.”

 Some résumé sites provide samples of work but force visitors to write out the version because of an inability to print.
-Dr. Jerry thinks that is misleading and more importantly believe that if you copy a style because YOU think it will work you could be making a big mistake.
+Dr. Jerry thinks that is misleading and more importantly he believes when you copy a style because YOU think it will work you could be making a big mistake.
 Style selected for presentation of credentials is often more important than substance and what works well for one person could be a disaster to another.
 If you elect to work with a professional let the decision regarding what style and format best suits your needs up to the professional.

 It is in your own selfish best interest to e-mail your present résumé/CV to JerryBills@reagan.com for a free evaluation.
 It costs you nothing and you will get some valuable tips.